Which Alternatives to Hardwood Flooring Are the Most Sustainable?

 Hardwood flooring is still the leader in premium flooring, and is unlikely to lose its headline status anytime soon.
-However, there are a growing number of alternatives (http://www.networx.com/article/alternatives-to-environmentally-unfriend) with varying levels of sustainability.
+However, there is a growing number of alternatives to wood, with varying levels of sustainability.

-For hardwoods, look for products that are approved by the Forest Stewardship Council (FSC) (http://www.networx.com/blog/us-renewing-forests-logo-on-wood-floorin) and the Sustainable Forest Initiative (SFI), which certify sustainably managed forests.
-Also consider flooring made with little to no volatile organic compounds (VOCs), and minimal processing.
-Also balance the lifespan of the flooring with the lifespan of the tree.
+For hardwoods, that means you should seek out products approved by the Forest Stewardship Council (FSC) and the Sustainable Forest Initiative (SFI), which certify sustainably managed forests.
+Consider flooring made with low to no volatile organic compounds (VOCs), and minimal processing.
+Balance the lifespan of the flooring with the lifespan of the tree.
 A slow-growth species may last forever, but it also takes forever to replace in the forest.

 As to a few of the hardwood replacements, here is the hierarchy of sustainability, from darkest to lightest green.

 Lifespan: Some reclaimed flooring has lasted well over a century and should last several more lifetimes.
-If they are ever stripped, they will biodegrade — of they can be reclaimed once again.
+If they are ever stripped, they will biodegrade — or they can be reclaimed once again.

-Materials: Another variation on hardwood planks is engineered wood flooring (http://www.networx.com/article/experts-talk-about-engineered-wood).
-These typically have up to 10 layers of wood glued together — a hardwood surface over a layer of softwood and a layer of plywood.
-That’s three types of wood to check for sustainable growth.
+Materials: Another variation on hardwood planks is engineered wood flooring.
+This typically has up to 10 layers of wood glued together — a hardwood surface over layers of softwood and plywood.
+That's three types of wood to check for sustainable growth.
 Look for FSC and SFI certifications, and engineered wood with recycled materials.

 Manufacturing: Some engineered woods are manufactured with formaldehyde and other dangerous chemicals in the binders and glues, and may have high VOC levels.